Thales Alenia Space

 Thales Alenia Space has more than 40 years of experience in the design, integration, testing, operation and commissioning of innovative space systems.
 Featuring cutting-edge technologies, these systems meet the needs of commercial, government, scientific, defense and security customers from around the world.
 The satellites and payloads designed by Thales Alenia Space set the global standard for space systems that provide communications and navigation services, monitor our environment and the oceans, help us better understand climate change and drive scientific progress.

-Thales Alenia Space is also the world leader in Low Earth Orbit (LEO) commercial constellations, with more than 150 satellites ordered for the Iridium NEXT, Globalstar Second Generation and O3b systems.
+Thales Alenia Space is also the world leader in Low Earth Orbit (LEO) commercial constellations, with more than 150 satellites ordered for the Iridium NEXT, Globalstar Second Generation and O3b systems, that is owned by SES satellite operator.
 Its expertise reaches back to the 1990s, when being the leading contributor to the first-generation Globalstar system, delivering a total of 72 satellites.
 Thales Alenia Space has always been at the forefront of geolocation solutions in Europe, being the prime contractor for Egnos, in charge of producing this navigation overlay system.
 Thales Alenia Space is a key partner for Galileo, providing the system and the Ground Mission Segment (GMS).

 Thales Alenia Space has been the prime contractor for European weather satellites for more than three decades.
 After delivering seven first-generation Meteosat and four Meteosat Second Generation (MSG) satellites, Thales Alenia Space was selected for the Meteosat Third Generation (MTG) program, comprising four imaging and two atmospheric sounding satellites.
 The company also provides today’s most powerful and sensitive atmospheric instruments, the Infrared Atmospheric Sounding Interferometer (IASI), for the MetOp satellites.